cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 <br><br>

 # Preprocessing
+# Preprocessing
+We found few things to be considered after exploring our data.

-Uniform Image Size and Dimensions:
+1. Image Size and Dimensions

-This will be crucial for a training for a CNN, as we would need to decide on a standard input dimension.
+   - This will be crucial for a training for a CNN, as we would need to decide on a standard input dimension.
 The choice of this dimension will be decided based on experimentation; it will be a balance of higher dimensions with increased compute costs but more ability to capture detail, vs lower dimensions with decreased compute costs but less details in the image.
+2. Background Masking
+   - For a segmentation task, we could identify the pixels that are peter and pixels that are not peter, but this would be a future step after we can successfuly detect if Peter is within a scene.
+This would require much more manual work in terms of data generation as it requires identifying the pixels that are Peter.
+3. Cropped Face Image
+   - This would involve locating faces of different family guy characters in each frame, and classifying whether a cropped window of a character is Peter or not.
+This, similarly to background masking would require manual inspection and labelling, and could be a possible future step.

+After considering these potential options, our first approach would just be to take the raw frame, and alter the dimensions to a set 3D matrix for color image.
+We plan on exploring potential image processing modifications to the image before input into the CNN based on performance changes.
+These would include how we reduce dimensions and whether we downsample with interpolation, anti-aliasing, etc.